Close Banner

 Top 10 Tips for Star Wars: Galaxy's Edge - Kylo Ren and Stormtroopers on patrol

-The characters are what make this land different from other parts of the theme parks.
-The First Order patrols the land looking for the Resistance and keeping order.
+In Florida, Batuu is set in the timeline of the sequels, and the First Order patrols the land looking for the Resistance and keeping order.
 They may stop and question you, praise you or even insult you, especially if they suspect you are working against them.
 At times, Kylo Ren and Stormtroopers appear on the stage and other times, they're out amongst the citizens and visitors of Batuu now that character interactions have returned.
 But if you ask for a hug, you're probably going to have that request denied.

 8. Play with the Datapad and Discover Hidden Gems